rovingrob/strava-chain-checker/README.md

 ### Authentication Issues
 1. **Invalid Refresh Token**
    - Run `auth_helper.py` again to get a new refresh token
-   - Update your `.env` file with the new token
+   - The script will automatically update your .env file

 2. **API Rate Limits**
    - The script automatically handles rate limits